OpenNebula/terraform-provider-opennebula/website/docs/index.html.markdown

 The OpenNebula provider is used to interact with OpenNebula cluster resources.

-The provider allow you to manage your OpenNebula clusters resources.
+The provider allows you to manage your OpenNebula clusters resources.
 It needs to be configured with proper credentials before it can be used.

-Use the navigation to the left to read about the available resources.

 ## Example Usage

+Configure the OpenNebula Provider:

 ```hcl
 provider "opennebula" {